Vortex0fficial/Poisonous-Fruit-Detection/README.md

 - Of course, these fruit don't really exist

 - The model determines whether fruit are poisnous or not based on characteristics listed above
-- The model was made for fun and practice, rather than practicality in the real world
+- The model was made for fun and practice, not practicality in the real world